In the Bible Cain slew Abel and East of Eden he was cast. You’re born into this life paying for the sins of somebody else’s past. – Bruce Springsteen

 More ambiguity: the line “…but a Yankee laid him in his grave” fits the meter of the song, and it certainly sounds authentically archaic.
 But Robertson could have written it differently and still fit it into the rhyme and meter.
 In the context of fratricide – death at the hands of one’s own brother – “laid him in his grave” actually sounds like a gentle act of respect and reverence, a holy ritual.
 Indeed, the phrase doesn’t clearly indicate that the Yankee had actually killed Virgil’s brother, only that this “proud and brave” teenager was dead.
 Indeed, as we consider the mythic implications, the “band of brothers” on either side of the firing line have much more in common with each other than they do with the plantation owners and industrialists – the fathers and the father gods – who have set them against each other.

 To follow the Biblical tone of the stanza, all we really know is that a jealous god, holder of a very limited capacity for blessing, required – repeatedly – that brothers compete with each other.
 Why?
 To prove their worth, or simply for his own amusement?
 What if history and theology didn’t literalize this image?
 What if we knew the Latin root of “compete” as “to strive together,” or “to supplicate the gods together”?
-And we do know that generations later, a member of this same family would be willing to sacrifice his son to prove his worth before this same god.
+What we do know is this: that even generations later, Abraham, a member of this same family, would be willing to sacrifice his only son to prove his worth before this same god.

 Our American myth of (white) brother-against-brother offers us a seemingly happy ending.
-The nation was torn asunder and then reborn.
+The nation was torn asunder and then reborn when Reconstruction ended.
 But it could only do so by colluding in a newer but equally toxic story in which the original wounds of racism were covered over rather than healed.
-The wounds sat festering for another hundred years.
+The wounds sat festering for another hundred years, as I write:

 Fratricide perfectly describes the impact of the war upon the American soul, which more than that of any other nation is split against itself.
 The word evokes such emotion precisely because Americans still hope to heal that split in the psyche.
 Contemporary battle re-enactments express this longing.
 Because the issue of race went unresolved, however, the nation achieved only a superficial healing.

 We are back to the sacrifice of the innocents, and I invite you to consider the first verse once again: In the winter of ’65.
 The song does not say eighteen-sixty five.
 Am I seeing too much here?
 Of course the song is about the American Civil War, and of course it describes the last year of the war.
-And yet…Robertson wrote it in 1969, when the Viet Nam war was at its height, when a hundred Americans were being killed every week.
+And yet…Robertson wrote it when the Viet Nam war was at its height, when a hundred Yankees were being laid in their graves every week.
 And yet…for every American death there were hundreds of Vietnamese deaths.
+His original 1969 version was followed two years later by the Joan Baez version, which, sung by a woman and civil rights activist, added both pathos and more paradox.
+Martin, Malcolm and the Kennedys were dead; perhaps, writes Jonah Begone, the song could speak to a larger sense of defeat for the left, a feeling of disappointment of early promise that had gone unfulfilled.

 So the song certainly evokes Hebrew myth (Cain & Abel), Greek myth (Kronos) and American myth (progress, scarcity).
 And now we can see why the narrator’s first name is Virgil.
 The Roman poet Virgil is best known for having composed the Aeneid, the epic that tells how Rome was founded by the last survivors of Troy, another city that, like Richmond, invaders had destroyed.
 A thousand years later, Dante, in The Divine Comedy, chose this same Virgil to be his guide in the underworld, the place of soul-retrieval.

-Before us in proud humiliation stood… men whom neither toils and sufferings, nor the fact of death, nor disaster, nor hopelessness could bend from their resolve…thin, worn, and famished, but erect, and with eyes looking level into ours, waking memories that bound us together (my italics) as no other bond…On our part not a sound of trumpet more, nor roll of drum; not a cheer…but an awed stillness rather, and breath-holding, as if it were the passing of the dead! …How could we help falling on our knees, all of us together, and praying God to pity and forgive us all!
+Before us in proud humiliation stood…men whom neither toils and sufferings, nor the fact of death, nor disaster, nor hopelessness could bend from their resolve; standing before us now…thin, worn, and famished, but erect, and with eyes looking level into ours, waking memories that bound us together as no other bond…What visions thronged as we looked into each other’s eyes!…On our part not a sound of trumpet more, nor roll of drum; not a cheer…but an awed stillness rather, and breath-holding, as if it were the passing of the dead!…How could we help falling on our knees, all of us together, and praying God to pity and forgive us all!…For they were fellow-soldiers as well, suffering the fate of arms…We could not look into those brave, bronzed faces…and think of personal hate and mean revenge…Forgive us, therefore, if from stern, steadfast faces eyes dimmed with tears gazed at each other…